 In fact, one survey conducted by Public Agenda, a non-partisan think tank, found that only 34% of parents who use corporal punishment said they have been successful at teaching their children self-control (Glenn).

 Following are a few studies that reflect this lack of internal controls among children who are victims of corporal punishment (Hyman p.
 59 – 60):

 Preschoolers who are hit by their parents are more likely to be impulsive and aggressive than those who are not.

 Frequent and harsh corporal punishment is consistently found to be present in the lives of boys who are aggressive, disobedient, lie, cheat, are destructive with their own and others’ belongings, and associate with friends prone to delinquency.

 Frequent and harsh corporal punishment can also cause young children to bottle up their feelings of fear, anger, and hostility; in later life, these children are unusually prone to aggressive behavior or suicidal thoughts, suicide, and depression.

-Hitting and other forms of corporal punishment shame the child.
-This causes the child to feel that there is inherently something wrong with him, rather than understanding that it was his behavior that was wrong.
+Hitting and other forms of corporal punishment cause the child to feel that there is inherently something wrong with him, rather than understanding that it was his behavior that was wrong.
 Instead of focusing on the mistakes he might have made, he is filled with shame.

-Children whose parents spank often end up feeling angry at their parents instead of thinking about what they did wrong; in other words, they externalize the responsibility for their behavior rather than feel accountable for it.
+When spanked, they don’t think about what they did wrong; they think about what their parents did wrong to them.
+In other words, they externalize the responsibility for their behavior rather than feel accountable for it.